alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 #### MySQL service backup

 The data stored within any MySQL service you create is backed up using the standard Amazon RDS backup system if you are using a paid plan.
-Your data is not backed up if you are using the free plan.
+Your data is not backed up if you are using the unencrypted plans.

 Backups are taken nightly at some time between 22:00 and 06:00 UTC.
 Data is retained for 7 days.